 As a real estate investor and former commercial banker, I have closed hundreds of real estate transactions throughout my career.

 There always seems to be endless paperwork and many legal hoops to jump through (everybody wants to protect themselves from liability, etc.).
-While some of this documentation is certainly good practice – I've learned that when you boil it all down, closing a real estate transaction is a fairly simple process – especially when it's an all-cash transaction (no financing or mortgages involved).
+While some of this documentation is certainly good practice, I've learned that when you boil it all down, closing a real estate transaction is a fairly simple process, especially when it's an all-cash transaction, with no financing or mortgages involved.

-When you're buying a property for just a few hundred bucks (which is how most of my deals work), and you're already on a tight budget to begin with, it can be difficult to justify paying twice the amount of your purchase price just to close the darn thing.
-If you're in a situation where you need to act fast, acquire a property inexpensively and make the closing as easy as possible, closing it yourself may be the most advantageous way to move forward.
+When you're buying a property for just a few hundred bucks, and you're already on a tight budget to begin with, it can be difficult to justify paying twice the amount of your purchase price just to close the darn thing.
+If you're in a situation where you need to act fast, you're acquiring a property very inexpensively, and you need to make the closing as easy as possible, closing it yourself may be a legitimate option to consider if you know what you're doing.

-If you're in this kind of situation (or just want to understand how the process works, inside and out), I want to show you the exact steps I use when closing a real estate transaction in-house.
+If you're in this kind of situation (or just want to understand how the process works, inside and out), I'll show you the exact steps I use when closing a real estate transaction in-house.
 The process is very similar, regardless of whether I'm buying or selling a property.

 Why Is This Important?